dh85/SpotifyWebAPI/Docs/PublisherBoilerplateReduction.md

 - `libraryMutationPublisher` - For save/remove operations
 - `pagedPublisher` - For generic pagination

-These specialized helpers encode domain knowledge and should be preferred over generic `makePublisher` for catalog and library operations.
+These specialised helpers encode domain knowledge and should be preferred over generic `makePublisher` for catalogue and library operations.

 ## Benefits